tikv/rfcs/text/2018-12-19-unified-log-format.md

 ## Detailed Design

-A TiDB Log Format file contains a sequence of *lines* containing Unicode characters in UTF-8 encoding terminated by either the sequence LF or CRLF.
-Each line contains a *Log Header Section*, a *Log Fields Section* and a *Log Message Section*, concatenated by one whitespace character U+0020 (SPACE).
+A TiDB Log Format file contains a sequence of *lines* containing UTF-8 characters terminated by either the sequence LF or CRLF.
+Each line contains a *Log Header Section* and a *Log Fields Section*, concatenated by one whitespace character U+0020 (SPACE).

 ### Log Header Section